jfcloutier/karma_agency/notes/apperception.md

     * the relative length of the sub-sequence from which the Predictor was derived (how much of its experience does the model encompass)
     * the success rate of the Predictor (uncontested predictions / all predictions)

+The confidence in a perception is the combination of the confidence in the prediction more or less eroded by prediction errors given their precisions.

 The confidence a GM actor has in a belief in the current round is the multiplicative summation of the confidences in the perceptions that compose the belief, tempered with the confidence in the belief in prior rounds, the more recent rounds having greater influence (see Kalman filters.)

 The valence of a belief (from associated feelings) is tempered by the confidence in the belief when computing the motivation behind an intended action caused by that belief.
 When conflicting actions are intended by GM actors, only the action with the highest motivation is executed.

 ## Attention

-Attention is the general mechanism that determines the subset of GM actors that are active at any given pointin time.
+Attention is the general mechanism that determines the subset of GM actors that are active at any given point in time (the attention state).

 A GM actor becomes dormant if

     * it is not babbling (a GM actor babbles until it acquires a Predictor, Believer and Enactor)
     * AND the valence of held beliefs is not altered by a change in agent feelings
-    * AND no prediction is being made about beliefs in its scope for N consecutive rounds
+    * AND no prediction was recently made about its beliefs (in the last few rounds)

-Agent feelings shift whether or not GM actors are dormant.
+Agent feelings shift whether or not GM actors are dormant (e.g. hunger and ennui).
+A shift in feelings may activate certain GM actors but not others.

-A shift in feelings will activate certain GM actors but not others.
-The activation of a GM actor would lead to predictions being made, thus activating other GM actors that might hold the predcited beliefs.
+A GM actor holding beliefs which valence is derived from shifted feelings will attempt to update these beliefs.
+This would lead to it making predictions, thus activating other GM actors that might hold or contradict the predicted beliefs.

-The metacognition GM actor sees to it that the set of active GM actors does not stay or become empty for any significant length of time by
+The metacognition GM actor sees to it that the attention set is not empty for any significant length of time.
+It does so by

-    * creating new GM actors with initial scopes chosen to fill "gaps" in the sensory domains
+    * creating new GM actors with initial scopes chosen to fill "gaps" in the possible sensory domains,
-    * other?
+    * inducing babbling in long dormant GM actors

 ## Babbling

 A GM actor babbles, i.e. makes unprompted predictions and intends unprompted actions, while

-    * it does not have a Predictor, Believer and Enactor
+    * it does not have a Predictor, Believer and Enactor (self-triggered)
-    * it is put temporarily in babbling mode via metacognition covert action
+    * it is put in babbling mode (triggered via metacognitiven covert action)

-Babbling is a forces a GM actor to acquire experiences (past perceptions and actions) from which to induce a Predictor, Believer and Enactor, or to trigger their updates.
+Babbling allows a GM actor to bootstrap itself into acquiring experiences (past perceptions and actions) from which it is then able to induce a Predictor, Believer and Enactor, or to cause their updates.

-Once a GM actor is stimulated by other GM actors making predictions made about its beliefs, or is driven to action by its own beliefs, babbling may no longer be required.
+A GM actor will not trigger its own babbling when is stimulated by other GM actors making predictions about its beliefs, or when it is driven to action by its own beliefs, unless metacognition .

-If a GM actor's capabilities (Predictor, Believer, Enactor) are stuck in a rut (they do not evolve), a period of babbling might help generate experiences that will prompt revisions to its capabilities.
+If a GM actor's capabilities (Predictor, Believer, Enactor) are stuck in a rut (they do not evolve), metacognition might decide that a period of babbling could help generate experiences that will prompt revisions to its capabilities.

 =======================